The Android SDK Guide Follow

 Asset Tracking

-Asset Tracking is a feature that uses Aruba Tags hardware to track valuable locations on a map.
+Asset Tracking is a feature that uses BLE Tags hardware to track valuable locations on a map.
 You can use the SDK to get Tag location updates and render Tag locations on a map.

 Get Tag Updates

-Before you can get Tag updates, you’ll need to create an instance of Asset Tracking’s main class, TagStream
+Before you can get Tag updates, you’ll need to create an instance of Asset Tracking’s main class, TagStream.

-First, create your own instance of TagStream
+First, create your own instance of TagStream using its Builder:

-tagStream = new TagStream.Builder() .setMapKey(yourMapKeyHere) .setListener(this) .build();
+tagStream = new TagStream.Builder()

-instance created, call the following method to get updates on your tagged assets:
+With the TagStream instance created, call the following method to get updates on your tagged assets:

 tagStream.startUpdatingTags();